A German county elected a far-right candidate for the first time since the Nazi era, raising concern

 The coronavirus pandemic, Russia’s war in Ukraine and the influx of hundreds of thousands of Ukrainian refugees to Germany have also contributed to AfD’s success, Katharina König-Preuss, a state lawmaker with The Left party in Thuringia, said during an interview in the state parliament in Erfurt.

-The party has been putting the blame for many problems squarely on immigrants or the national government, she said.
+The AfD has been putting the blame for many problems squarely on immigrants or the national government, she said.

 “I would say that a great deal of these racist narratives, which don’t match reality at all, have now caught on with a larger part of the East German population,” said König-Preuss, who is one of the most outspoken critics of the AfD and has received several death threats.